OpenBB-finance/openbb-docs/content/pro/dashboards.md

 A dashboard can be moved into a folder through the dashboard settings with the "Move to", or by dragging the dashboard into the folder.

+## Navigation bar

+When adding the Navigation bar widget within the dashboard, that means that users will be able to have multiple tabs for each section of the dashboard.
+For instance: Overview, Fundamentals, Comparison Analysis, Business Model, Estimates.

+@TODO ADD IMAGE

 ## Report

+This is an enterprise-only feature.

 <TutorialVideo
   youtubeLink="https://www.youtube.com/embed/vPp0gglCYg0?si=ZC6WgowxnF-Rk2BX"